leangjia/blender_docs/manual/editors/timeline.rst

    Replace
       Only replace existing keyframes.

-Auto Keying Set (two keys icon)
+Only Active Keying Set
-   When enabled *Auto Keyframe* will insert new keyframes for the properties in the active *Keying Set*.
+   When enabled, new keyframes for properties will be inserted into the active *Keying Set*.

 Layered Recording
    Adds a new NLA Track and strip for every loop/pass made over the animation to allow non-destructive tweaking.